-A buffer object is created by binding an unused name to a buffer target.
-The binding is effected by calling target must be one of the targets listed in table 2.9.
-If the buffer object named buffer has not been previously bound, or has been deleted since the last binding, the GL creates a new state vector, initialized with a zero-sized memory buffer and comprising the state values listed in table 2.10.
+target must be one of the targets listed in table 2.9.
+If the buffer object named buffer has not been previously bound, or has been deleted since the last binding, the GL creates a new state vector, initialized with a zero-sized memory buffer and comprising all the state and with the same initial values listed in table 2.10.